cscsCSCScscs/pyodbc/Features-beyond-the-DB-API.md

 Notes:

-- This feature is "off" by default, and is currently only recommended for applications running on Windows that use Microsoft's ODBC Driver for SQL Server.
+- This feature is "off" by default, and is currently only recommended for applications that use Microsoft's ODBC Driver for SQL Server.
 (Also see [this issue](https://github.com/mkleehammer/pyodbc/issues/295) regarding fast_executemany and temporary tables.)

 - For information on using fast_executemany with SQLAlchemy (and pandas) see the Stack Overflow question [here](https://stackoverflow.com/q/48006551/2144390).